 Our cardiac specialists offer advanced tests to predict risk including a calcium score screening heart scan.

 Each of us values our heart — it’s essential to every activity in our body.
 That’s why it makes sense to trust your heart to our region’s trusted leader in cardiovascular care, one that is also nationally recognized for performance and quality.

-Vassar Brothers Medical Center is recognized by U.S. News & World Report (2018-2019) as one of the nation’s highest performing hospitals for heart failure and heart bypass.
+Vassar Brothers Medical Center is recognized by U.S. News & World Report (2018-2019) as one of the nation’s highest performing hospitals for aortic valve surgery, heart failure and heart bypass.